Putnam Premier Income Trust (NYSE:PPT) Declares Monthly Dividend of $0.03

-Putnam Premier Income Trust (NYSE:PPT – Get Free Report) announced a monthly dividend on Monday, March 25th, Zacks reports.
-Shareholders of record on Wednesday, April 24th will be given a dividend of 0.026 per share by the investment management company on Wednesday, May 1st.
-This represents a $0.31 annualized dividend and a yield of 9.02%.
-The ex-dividend date is Tuesday, April 23rd.
+Putnam Premier Income Trust (NYSE:PPT – Get Free Report) announced a monthly dividend on Monday, April 22nd, Wall Street Journal reports.
+Stockholders of record on Friday, May 24th will be given a dividend of 0.026 per share by the investment management company on Monday, June 3rd.
+This represents a $0.31 annualized dividend and a dividend yield of 8.99%.
+The ex-dividend date is Thursday, May 23rd.

 Putnam Premier Income Trust has decreased its dividend by an average of 8.8% annually over the last three years.